 The Law Society Children Law Accreditation Scheme (also known as the Children Panel)

 The Children Law Accreditation Scheme covers all types of children law work but is especially relevant to care proceedings.
 Members will have shown, to the satisfaction of the Law Society, that they have and will maintain a high level of knowledge, skills, experience and practice in the area of children law.Membership has to be renewed every five years and the number of members is relatively small.

-Ian Walker has been a member of the Law Society Children Law Accreditation Scheme since 1996.
+Ian Walker, Kim Stradling, Sandy Powell and David Howell-Richardson have each been a member of the Law Society Children Law Accreditation Scheme for over 20 years..